benofbrown/darksouls/DSIII_Low_Death.md

 - Equip the *Alluring Skulls* and use one near the small room that the thieves jump out of.
 - Open the short cut down to the *Cleansing Chapel* and rest.
 - Equip the *Dagger* in place of the *Torch*.
-- Go back up, drop down and kill the giant, collecting the *Large Titanite Shard* he drops, and the *Maiden* set.
+- Go back up, grab *Lloyd's Sword Ring* then drop down and kill the giant, collecting the *Large Titanite Shard* he drops, and the *Maiden* set.
-- Kill the mob, and then *Longfinger Kirk*, and then the other giant, getting yet another *Large Titanite Shard*.
+- Kill the mob, and then *Longfinger Kirk*, and then quickstep past the other giant, picking up the *Drang Set* and a *Pale Tongue* on the way.
-- Go back around and grab *Lloyd's Sword Ring*.
-It's easier with the giant dead.
 - Open the final short cut, and kill *Patches*.
 This saves a lot of souls and quite a bit of trouble.
 - Go over the bridge and light the *Rosaria's Bedchamber* bonfire.
 Warp to *Cleansing Chapel* and rescue *Siegward* from the well.
-- Go to *Andre* and reinforce estus.
-- Sell all your soul items.
-Give the handmaiden the *Paladin's Ashes* and *Patches' Ashes*.
-- Buy the *Short Bow* and 60 *Standard Arrows* from Greirat.
-- Level *Dexterity* to 12, then level up *Vigour*.
-If it's hit 40, stop levelling it and do *Endurance* instead.
-- Burn the *Undead Bone Shard*.
-- Warp to the *High Wall of Lothric* bonfire.
-- Shoot the dragon with arrows until he flies away and drops you a *Large Titanite Shard*.
-- Grab the soul items and warp back to *Firelink Shrine*.
-- Sell the soul items and upgrade the sword to *Raw Astora Sword +5*.
-- Buy some *Alluring Skulls* if you have change.
-- Warp to *Rosaria's Chamber*.
+- Warp back to *Rosaria's Chamber*.
 - Kill the *Deacons of the Deep*.
 Fight as normal in the first phase, in the second buff with a *Gold Pine Resin* then throw an *Alluring Skull* and kill the main dude when the others are distracted.
 - Grab the *Archdeacon set*.
 - Warp to *Farron Keep*.
 - Use the quickstep from the dagger to get past the basilisks and run up the ramp, killing the jumping ghru.
 - Extinguish the last flame, cure your poison, kill *Yellowfinger Heysel* and homeward bone to *Firelink Shrine*.
-- Sell the Deacon's soul
+- Sell the Deacons and Crystal Sages souls, and any other soul items.
+- Give the handmaiden the *Mortician's Ashes*, *Paladin's Ashes*, and *Patches' Ashes*.
 - Buy a *Gold Pine Resin*.
 - Level *Vigour* if less than 40, else level *Endurance*
+- Go to *Andre* and reinforce estus.
+- Burn the two *Undead Bone Shards*.
 - Warp to *Keep Ruins*, then run to *Farron Keep Perimeter* and light it.
 - Kill the *Abyss Watchers* using the *Gold Pine Resin*.